-• Bring planning up to date.
+Bring planning up to date.
 To support energy transitions, grid planning needs to be significantly improved.
 Increased co-ordination of planning across different parts of the power system and the economy will be essential, as well

-- Unlock investment.
+- as improved regional co-ordination.
+Incorporating high-quality long-term scenario development that reflects climate goals and engages all relevant stakeholders is key to enable coordination between sectors and manage uncertainty in the path and pace of development. - Unlock investment.
 Investment is one of the key barriers to accelerated development of grid capacity.
 Here, EMDEs face special challenges related to the cost of capital and budget restrictions.
 Improving the way grid companies are remunerated, driving targeted funding for grids and improving cost transparency can lift investment.
 In some cases, enabling private participation could provide additional investment. - Address barriers to grid development.
 Grid expansion and modernisation needs to happen at speed and scale, and building new grids needs to go hand in hand with improved use of existing infrastructure and new technologies.
 Policy makers can speed up progress on grids by ensuring regulatory risk assessments allow for anticipatory investments, streamlining administrative processes, fostering societal support, and ensuring there are incentives for better use of existing infrastructure, as well as for new capacity. - Secure supply chains.
 Accelerated grid capacity development and deployment of new technologies will place increasing strain on supply chains.
 Governments can support expansion of these supply chains by creating firm and transparent project pipelines and by standardising procurement and technical installations.
 At the same time, a focus on interoperability of different solutions will support flexibility in the future, while cybersecurity concerns for grid components should be addressed. - Leverage digitalisation.
 Digitalisation of transmission and distribution grids can continue supporting efficiency and security.
-Ensuring transparent frameworks for collection and handling of data, as well as the development of AI and machine learning tools, can increase the value obtained from these solutions.
+Ensuring transparent frameworks for collection and handling of data, as well as the development of Al and machine learning tools, can increase the value obtained from these solutions.
 At the same time, increased focus on cybersecurity risk assessments and proactive and reactive capabilities is essential to ensure the security of power systems. - Build a skilled workforce.
 There is already a significant need for a high number of skilled white- and blue-collar workers across the entire supply chain, as well as at operators and in regulating institutions.
-Building out a pipeline of talent is essential, as is ensuring digital skills are integrated into power industry-related curricula.
+Building out a pipeline of talent is essential, as is ensuring digital skills are integrated into power industryrelated curricula.
 At the same time, governments need to ensure they manage the impacts of increased automation on workers through reskilling and incentivising on-the-job training.